matloff/TidyverseSkeptic/README.md

 Hadley's (non-Tidyverse) packages **ggplot2** and **stringr**, and on occasion **devtools** has been an absolute lifesaver for me.

-In other words, I absolutely don't consider RStudio to be some evil cabal.
+In other words, I don't consider RStudio to be some evil cabal.
 I state at various places in this essay that I think their actions have been well-intentioned.
-Nevertheless, I believe that RStudio took a wrong turn when it decided to promote the Tidyverse, which has led to a situation in which the unity and health of the language is at stake.
+Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse**, which has led to a situation in which the unity and health of the language is at stake.